Kot Aalam

 Kot Aalam, (also spelt as Kot Almo, Kot Alam, Kot Alam Kalan, or Kot Aalmoon) is a small village and a deh of union council Bijora in Sujawal District of Sindh province of Pakistan.
 The village is situated on the left bank of the Indus River around 7 km away from Daro city.

 History

-During British era in 1858, it was district of Sindh province.
-Later in 1922, it was registered for nominal customs duties as part of the Gurdispur district.
-In 1988, a development grant was awarded the village by the Sind state government.
-After the 2010 Pakistan floods, which devastated the village, many Memon families have migrated to other cities of Sindh, Specially Karachi, Daro, Mirpur Bathoro, Thatta and Tandojam.
+During British era in 1922, it was registered for nominal customs duties.
+In 1988, a development grant was awarded the village by the Sindh government.
+After the 2010 Pakistan floods, which devastated the village, many Memon families have migrated to other cities of Sindh, specially Karachi, Daro, Mirpur Bathoro, Thatta and Tandojam.
 As of 2023, it is virtually a ghost town.

 This village has an ancient history.
 It was an Islamic center, a town of Thatta.
 Its inhabitants were Muslims, including some scholars who used to work as farmers for survival.
 It was damaged three times due to river floods and time to time its position was moved from one place to another.
 The most recent flood destroyed the village completely during 2010.